jeff-k/bio-seq/README.md

 The Iupac struct implements `From<Dna>`

+### `codec::Amino`
-* `codec::Amino`: Amino acid sequences are represented with 6 bits.
+Amino acid sequences are represented with 6 bits.
 The representation of amino acids is designed to be easy to coerce from sequences of 2-bit encoded DNA.

+### TODO `codec::ascii::Dna`
-* TODO `codec::ascii::Dna` for the 8-bit ascii representation of IUPAC ambiguity codes.
+for the 8-bit ascii representation of IUPAC ambiguity codes.
 This is intended to be compatible with existing bioinformatics packages such as `rust-bio`.

 ## Kmers